pgujjula/apply-merge/dev/test-suite.md

   * function is constant in one or both inputs, or only increasing sometimes
 * a variety of integer functions
-* finite and infinite lists
+* a variety of finite and infinite lists
 * texts, where the function is lexicographic merging
 * input is not ordered, but is ordered according to function